jorik/Onitama.Starterbot.DotnetCore/README.md

 The bot has to be uploaded for it to be able to participate in tournaments or matches against other bots.

-Deploying is as easy as running make publish from the commandline.
-Make sure you have put your API-key in the Makefile.
+Deploying is as easy as running `make publish` from the commandline.
+Make sure your bot's API-key is present in the Makefile.

 # bot.conf